Evaluate Risk

 Identify and evaluate key environmental, social and governance risks

-EXAMPLE: Co-op Group’s high-risk area identification
+EXAMPLE: Co-op Group’s high-risk area identification process

 EXAMPLE: Mars recognises farmer livelihoods as a key business risk

 The agri-food company Mars Inc. found that many rice, cocoa, and vanilla farmers at the base of its supply chain were giving up farming.
-Mars recognised this trend as a strategic business risk due to its impact on the quality and availability of essential raw materials inputs.
-Further investigation helped the company identify poverty as the key factor driving farmers to seek better livelihoods in urban areas.⁵
+Mars recognised this trend as a strategic business risk due to its impact on the quality and availability of essential raw material inputs.
+Further investigation helped the company identify poverty as the key factor driving farmers to seek better livelihoods in urban areas.5

 EXAMPLE: Risk assessment tool for public procurement in Sweden

-Swedish organisation Adda designed a sustainable public procurement (SPP) risk assessment tool to identify sustainability risks, evaluate suppliers, and prioritise based on risk and performance.
-The adaptable tool offers proactive SPP solutions tailored to different product categories, exemplified in a report on China's state-imposed labour risks in ICT supply chains.
+The Swedish organisation Adda designed a sustainable public procurement (SPP) risk assessment tool to identify sustainability risks, evaluate suppliers, and prioritise based on risk and performance.
+The adaptable tool offers proactive SPP solutions tailored to different product categories, as exemplified in a report on China's state-imposed labour risks in ICT supply chains.

 Identify risk mitigation options for reducing impacts and managing uncertainty